 top of page

-Temporary tracheostomy placement and care
+Temporary tracheal airway patency and tube care

 Updated: 2 days ago

-Firstly, this is a link to a video I made on the procedure to place a temporary tracheostomy.
+This is a link to a video I made on the procedure to place a temporary tracheostomy.
 Always take a lateral radiograph at the completion of the procedure to check where the tube lies in the trachea.

 This is the video that outlines how to make a temporary tracheostomy tube from a sterile endotracheal tube